-William Fleming’s internship term with The Cabinet Office, focused on supporting the team in developing and evaluating a pilot crowd forecasting project to improve the quality of information and evidence used in government decision-making processes.
+William Fleming’s fellowship term with The Cabinet Office, focused on supporting the team in developing and evaluating a pilot crowd forecasting project to improve the quality of information and evidence used in government decision-making processes.

 Wiliam was complementary about the opportunity provided by Cambridge Grand Challenges and The Cabinet Office to develop his professional experience:

 “Crowd forecasting was popularised by the book ‘Superforecasting’ and is a novel, innovative approach to predicting the future of the challenges faced by governments.
 I worked as a member of the team delivering the UK Government’s pilot crowd forecasting tournament.

 The title of my project was ‘Crowdsourcing insights from across government’.
 I wanted to work on this project as I saw it as a chance to gain experience in the British civil service, an industry in which I had interest in working in and alongside.
 It is of course public sector, which alleviated some of my concerns regarding giving free and highly qualified labour to private organisations as with some of the other placements on offer.
 I hoped it would give me the chance to work in an innovative and important project within government to provide insight to the industry and its machinations.